jundalisay/superblist/content/en/research/schumacher/buddhist-economics/part-1.md

 A modern economist may engage in highly sophisticated calculations on whether full employment “pays” or whether it might be more “economic” to run an economy at less than full employment so as to insure a greater mobility of labour, a better stability of wages, and so forth.

 His fundamental criterion of success is simply the total quantity of goods produced during a given period of time.

-Professor Galbraith in The Affluent Society says:
+{{< q ="Professor Galbraith" c="The Affluent Society" >}}

-{{< q >}}
+If the marginal urgency of goods is low then so is the urgency of employing the last man or the last million men in the labour force.

-<p>If the marginal urgency of goods is low then so is the urgency of employing the last man or the last million men in the labour force.
-If ... we can afford some unemployment in the interest of stability—a proposition, incidentally, of impeccably conservative antecedents—then we can afford to give those who are unemployed the goods that enable them to sustain their accustomed standard of living.</p>
+If ... we can afford some unemployment in the interest of stability—a proposition, incidentally, of impeccably conservative antecedents—then we can afford to give those who are unemployed the goods that enable them to sustain their accustomed standard of living.
 {{< /q >}}